mlabs-haskell/the-plutus-scaffold/README.md

 The command bundles offchain Api into a single js module and puts it into the frontend source.
 From toplevel directory you can use the `make build-offchain-api` helper.

+The above commands bundle the Api module `OffchainApiLocal`.
+There's alternative module `OffchainApiDeployment` bundled with an according command.
+See the tag `TAG: ChooseContractParams` for explanation.

 ##### Building frontend

 Frontend is a react application written in typescript.
-It is managed fully by nodejs.
+It is managed by nodejs.
 The first time after cloning the repository and after `frontend/package.json` changes run:

 ```sh